 Chapter 1: Back to Privet Drive

-Harry stifled a sigh as Uncle Vernon's fancy new company car pulled away from the car park at Kings Cross Station and merged onto the highway that would take them to Little Whinging, Surrey.
+Harry stifled a heavy sigh as Uncle Vernon's fancy new company car pulled away from the car park at Kings Cross Station and merged onto the highway that would take them to Little Whinging.
 After the events of his fourth year at Hogwarts, the prospect of spending two months in the company of the Dursleys was more unpleasant than ever.
-Only Dudley and Uncle Vernon were in the car with him; neither offered an explanation for Aunt Petunia's absence and Harry didn't ask.
+Only Uncle Vernon and Dudley were in the car with him; neither offered an explanation for Aunt Petunia's absence and Harry didn't ask.

 'Dad!
 Harry's talking to himself.
 I think he's trying to do you-know-what!'